Urinary tract infections (UTIs) in dogs are not only uncomfortable but can also cause troubling side effects like appetite loss.

 A simple bacterial infection in the bladder can cause burning, straining, and frequent urination.
 This pain can lead to stress, reduced appetite, and lethargy.

-Owners may notice their dog needing to urinate more often, possibly having accidents in the house, or licking the genital area excessively.
+What is noticed is a dog needing to urinate more often, possibly having accidents in the house, or excessively licking the genital area.

 If the dog is also not eating, it may be due to nausea from swallowed mucus, toxins from bacteria, or the overall discomfort the infection causes.